DLR-RM/RAFCON/doc/development/includes/testing.rst

 by calling ``gui.expected_warnings += 1``, respectively  ``gui.expected_errors += 1``, directly after the command that
 causes the warning/error.

+For an extensive tutorial on how to write GUI tests please refer to the next section.

 The fixture will load the default core and gui config options and the libraries ``generic`` and ``unit_test_state_machines``.
 If you want to override certain settings or add more libraries, use the following
 decorator: